wp-plugins/quickstart/readme.txt

 == Changelog ==

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/quickstart/releases) for this project.**

+= 1.5.0 =
+New repeater field capabilities, static option on taxonomies, taxonomy option on meta_box.

+= 1.4.2 =
+Added get_value and post_field options for fields.
+Also fixed bug with multi-value select fields.

+= 1.4.1 =
+Bug fixes for child page registration and field building.
+Also updated styling on file adders.

+= 1.4.0 =
+Forms upgrading, QS.helpers CSS/JS, and now using SASS.

+= 1.3.5 =
+Added smarter handling of metaboxes that use only 1 field, fixed typo that breaks get_values usage.

+= 1.3.4 =
+Fixed bug caused by v1.3.3 with taxonomies and meta boxes not registering.

+= 1.3.3 =
+Added addfile field type, minor bug fixes with submenus and metaboxes.

+= 1.3.2 =
+Fixed bug with sidebars not being registered.

+= 1.3.1 =
+Updated post_type_count, dropped taxonomy_count.

+= 1.3.0 =
+Revisions to custom page/settings handling, field building, and metabox building.
+Added disable_quickedit.

+= 1.2.0 =
+New php/js tools, metabox saving and plugin registration fixes.

 = 1.1.4 =
 Fixed issue with custom page registration.